 For a more living room or listening space friendly alternative, there are plenty of options on the market, ranging from affordable options at the $50 price point to as much as your wallet can stand.

+In the affordable camp, the option from ART sounds great for the price, along with options from REGA and ProJect.
 From here, there are some lovely sounding preamps from Cambridge Audio, some of which cater very easily for both MM and MC cartridges.

 If you can stretch beyond the affordable category, brands such as Musical Fidelity offer a feature-rich design that tips into the realm of higher-tier audio at $1000.
 And yes, it doesn’t stop there; you really can spend as little or as much as you want on this, but that’s a topic for another day.
 For the average listener with a MM cartridge, a budget of between $200 and $300 dollars (£200 and up) is a great basis from which to start your search for a preamp that will serve you well for many years, and many LPs to come.